MADHATdm/MADHAT/README.md

 Output prints to a file in the `Output` directory named [model_dwarfset_beta.out].
 The data from [dwarfset.dat] is copied into the header of the output file, below which are the following columns: mass, integrated photon spectrum, beta, Nbound(beta), PhiPP, +dPhiPP, -dPhiPP.

-**B) Specify the set of dwarfs to be analyzed, the confidence level (β) for Nbound, and the mass and integrated photon spectrum for single dark matter model point:**
+**Run Option B) Specify the set of dwarfs to be analyzed, the confidence level (β) for Nbound, and the mass and integrated photon spectrum for single dark matter model point:**
 ```
 ./madhat [dwarfset.dat] [beta] [mass] [integrated spectrum]
 ```
 This option is a duplicate of option A, but allows the user to quickly check a single model point.
 Output will print to the screen.

-**C) Specify the set of dwarfs to be analyzed and the confidence level (beta) for Nbound.**  This option requires two arguments to run:
+**Run Option C) Specify the set of dwarfs to be analyzed and the confidence level (beta) for Nbound.**  This option requires two arguments to run:
 ```
 ./madhat [dwarfset.dat] [beta]
 ```